 Have you noticed any drafts coming from your windows?
-How many times have you heard your parents say "we're not heating the outdoors!"
+How many times have you heard your parents say, "we're not heating the outdoors!"
 A simple fix is sealing any gaps or cracks in your drywall or adding weatherstripping around the frames.
-During our cold Canadian winters, you might be letting out a lot of your heat which makes your heating bill rise.
-If you are in the market for new windows, check out models which promote energy efficiency.
+During our cold Canadian winters, you might be letting out a lot of your heat, which makes your heating bill rise.
+If you are in the market for new windows, check out models that promote energy efficiency.

 5) Smart Thermostat

-These are just a few of the ways you can make your home more energy efficient.
-If each of us made only one of these changes, we could impact the environment, our community, and your own power bill.
+These are just a few of the ways you can make your home more energy-efficient.
+If each of us made only one of these changes, we could impact the environment, our community, and your power bill.

 Sarah Arsenault has a Bachelor of Arts degree with a double major in Communications and Journalism.
 She has five years in the Communications field, with a focus in Marketing.
 She’s responsible for getting blogs like this one onto your screen for you to read, and to engage the community about clean energy through the use of promotional material, website, and social media.